-It is estimated that over 50 million Americans are caregivers for an adult family member or loved one.
+It is estimated that over 65.7 million Americans are caregivers for a family member or loved one.
 Cancer is just one illness that may require the assistance of a caregiver.
-Being a caregiver can impact your physical, emotional, and financial health and well being.
+Being a caregiver can impact your physical, emotional, and financial health and well-being.
 Some facts about cancer caregivers:

 - Approximately 2/3 of caregivers are women.
-These may be spouses, partners, siblings, children or neighbors, all of whom may already care for others.
+These may be spouses, partners, siblings, children or neighbors.
+One-third of caregivers are caring for two or more people.